socialvibe/truex-tvos-google-ad-manager-reference-app/README.md

 In order to accomplish this, we create a private property on the `ViewController` called `currentAdBreak` and we set it in the IMA delegate method `adBreakDidStart`.

-## [2] - Look for True[X] companions for a given ad
+## [2] - Look for true[X] companions for a given ad

 In the IMA delegate method `adDidStart`, we inspect the `IMAAd`'s `companion` property.
-If any companion has an `apiFramework` value matching `truex`, then we ignore all other companions and begin the True[X] engagement experience.
+If any companion has an `apiFramework` value matching `truex`, then we ignore all other companions and begin the true[X] engagement experience.

 ## [3] - Prepare to enter the engagement

 By default, the underlying ads, which IMA has stitched into the stream, will keep playing, so the first we have to do is pause playback.
-There will also be a "placeholder" ad at the first position of the ad break (this is the ad that contained the True[X] information that allowed us to enter the engagement in the first place), so we need to seek over that ad in any case.
+There will also be a "placeholder" ad at the first position of the ad break (this is the ad that contained the true[X] information that allowed us to enter the engagement in the first place), so we need to seek over that ad in any case.
 We will seek over the rest of the ad pod later, if the viewer earns that experience.